Micke Grove Regional Park: Features

 Micke Grove Zoo hosts native animals and exotic, species, some of which are endangered.
 The zoo participates in the Species Survival Plan and offers local educational programs.

 In 1966, the San Joaquin County Historical Society and Museum was established at Micke Grove.
 The 40000 sqft museum contains multiple collections and exhibits, including the county archives, and operates living history programs.
 The construction of an 1800s historical village began in July 2025.

 The Japanese-American Citizens' League developed the three-acre Japanese garden at Micke Grove.
 It was created in 1959 and designed by the landscape architect Nagao Sakurai.
 It was opened in 1965.
 The garden includes fish ponds with stepping stones and koi fish, and a five-story pagoda lantern donated to the park by Lodi's sister city, Kofu, Japan.
 The 200 koi fish were donated by the Japanese Agricultural Department.

 The Lodi Garden Club contributed a rose garden in 1961.
 By 1964, the garden contained 227 roses.
 The club later added a three-tiered rock garden to the display.
 The Joaquin Camellia Society planted a camellia garden east of the Japanese Garden in 1965.
 The garden was dedicated to K. O. Hester, who donated many of the camellia plants, in 1966.

 The addition of a public golf course at Micke Grove was one of the provisions in Micke's will, however initial public hearings were controversial, with zoo proponents concerned that a golf course would interfere with plans to expand the zoo.
 The county Board of Supervisors approved a contract for construction of the golf course in 1988, funded by the Micke Grove Trust.
 Micke Grove Golf Links was designed by Garrett Gill and George Williams.
 In 1991, the new 18-hole course hosted the 16th annual San Joaquin County Invitational Golf Tournament.

 A monument to San Joaquin County veterans was added to the park in 2014, consisting of a bronze statue of a soldier, flagpole, memorial wall, and picnic area.
 The veterans memorial was donated by local vineyard owner John Kautz.

 In 2023, $1.3 million was approved to build a miniature golf course to replace the amusement park which closed during the COVID-19 pandemic, and $3.2 million was approved for a future Pioneer Village project by the San Joaquin County Historical Society.
+Pioneer Village is scheduled to open on July 25, 2026.